rbontekoe/llm/docs/src/chapter3.md

 | 12 | Click on the Upload-Button, this action will make a copy of the file, so you save it apart. |
 ||

-My experience is that I do't have to enter the Jupter-key again!
+My experience is that I don't have to enter the Jupter-key again!

 We are not finished yet.
 To work with ChatGPT we first have to put the API-key in a file named: `.env`.